Key points about brain injury

 This page is part of a whole section on brain injury.
 You might also find some of the other content helpful.

-What are the different types of brain injury?
+The different types of brain injury

 An acquired brain injury means a child was not born with their injury.
 It is the result of an accident or illness after birth.
-There are 2 types of acquired brain injury - traumatic brain injury and non-traumatic brain injury.

 Traumatic brain injury